Tax Assessor

 Annual Statement of Income and Expenses Form I & E-Commercial (MC4AB)

-FARMLAND ASSESSMENT (Annual Filing Deadline - August 1st)
+Farmland Assessment (Annual Filing Deadline - August 1st)